 |Sanjay Molurfirstname.lastname@example.org||Asia Regional Coordinator|

-Please send recommendations on funding or sponsor opportunities, or to inquire about VSG generally membership, to email@example.com
+Please send recommendations on funding or sponsor opportunities, or to inquire about VSG general membership, to email@example.com